Triage Owner Duties

 What are the Triage Owner Responsibilities?

-At a high level, each team's triage owner is responsible for hosting the weekly triage meeting, in which new issues in Jira and Sentry are triaged as a team.
+Each team's triage owner is responsible for hosting the weekly triage meeting, in which new issues are triaged as a team.

-If necessary, feel free to rely on the team's general consensus of the urgency of new issues, either in the triage meeting or async in Slack.
+If necessary, rely on the team's general consensus of the urgency of new issues, either in the triage meeting or async in Slack.

 Any issues picked up as Triage Owner which land within a Sprint boundary should be added to that Sprint in Jira.
 This sets clear expectations on when a ticket is available for testing in Staging and Production across Engineering and QA.